NikhilaChandini/Portfolio/README.md

 ## Overview

 This is my personal portfolio website showcasing my projects, technical skills, and experience in Data Analysis and Business Analysis.
-It highlights my work in building data-driven solutions and applying analytics to real-world problems.
+It highlights my ability to build data-driven solutions and apply analytics to real-world business problems.

 ## Features

 * Clean and responsive design
-* Project showcase section
+* Project showcase with detailed descriptions
-* Skills and experience overview
+* Skills and experience section
-* Contact section
+* Contact section for professional reach

 ## Tech Stack